libretro/docs/docs/library/gearsystem.md

     Select when to hide the left bar in Master System games.

     - *No* never hides the left bar.
-    - *Auto* hides the left bar when the the bar is detected.
+    - *Auto* hides the left bar when the bar is detected.
     - *Always* always hides the left bar even if no left bar is detected.

 - **Master System BIOS (restart)** [gearsystem_bios_sms] (**Disabled**|Enabled)

-	This option will enable/disable BIOS for Master System / Mark III models.
-For this to work, the `bios.sms` file must exist in the Retro Arch's system directory.
+	This option will enables/disables BIOS for Master System / Mark III models.
+For this to work, the `bios.sms` file must exist in RetroArch's system directory.

 - **Game Gear BIOS (restart)** [gearsystem_bios_gg] (**Disabled**|Enabled)

-	This option will enable/disable BIOS for Game Gear model.
-For this to work, the `bios.gg` file must exist in the Retro Arch's system directory.
+	This option will enables/disables BIOS for Game Gear model.
+For this to work, the `bios.gg` file must exist in the RetroArch's system directory.

 - **YM2413 (restart)** [gearsystem_ym2413] (**Auto**|Disabled)

-	This option will enable/disable YM2413 (OPLL) FM sound chip.
+	This option will enables/disables YM2413 (OPLL) FM sound chip.

-    - *Auto* selects the best option based in the rom.
+    - *Auto* selects the best option based on the rom.
     - *Disabled* disables YM2413.

 - **3D Glasses** [gearsystem_glasses] (**Both Eyes / OFF**|Left Eye|Right Eye)